 - Make sure that the insertion point (cursor) is inside the <body> element.
 As before, you should see only one red line on the screen. - Select the Insert File command from the submenu which opens when you select File on the Document menu.
-Navigate to the file verse.xml inside the samples directory and press OPEN.
+Navigate to the file samples/verse.xml and press OPEN.